 I shall remember you always, and my children shall learn from me to love you.

 I thank (you)…. for having given me the joy of seeing again the little chapel of Lamb Holm where I, in leaving, leave a part of my heart.

 Having the wee dug in tow, we took it in turns to enter the chapel.
 I found it an incredibly moving place.
 To think that something so beautiful could spring from something as hellish as war.

 The fresh sea air had made us hungry, so we headed to Orkney’s largest town Kirkwall in search of food.
 We struck gold with the St Magnus Cafe located in the Town Hall.
 We grabbed a take-away lunch of vegetable soup, cheese toasties and coffee – the service was outstanding and the food delicious.
-We ate lunch in the car admiring the imposing St Magnus Cathedral opposite.
+Our lunch was devoured in the car, as we admired the magnificent St Magnus Cathedral opposite.